 Anyway, you know, just before he smeared, and by the way, people are pretty angry about this.

-Critics blasting the UK Daily Mail had a piece on this today that had been branded a racist after claiming Latinx.
+The UK Daily Mail had a piece on this today that he'd been branded a racist after claiming Latinx.

 He used that phrase, Americans are afraid of getting vaccination out of fear of deportation.